wngrahams/meshDemo/README.md

 # meshDemo
-A mesh reduction demo using C++ and OpenGL
+A C++ mesh reduction demo using OpenGL and GLFW